 The types of compressors that generally offer maximum duty cycles are the rotary screw and centrifugal models.
 Both types are equipped with cooling systems that make it possible to run continuously without damage to the motor.

 In a rotary screw air compressor, air passes through the rotors of two counter-rotating helical screws.
 The rotors are filled with a lubricant that forms an air-tight seal as each generation of air is passed through the compressor.
 Rotary screw models are typically large units that are most suitable for industrial facilities.
 Most rotary screw models offer 100% duty cycles, allowing users to power nonstop pneumatic processes.
-Here are five examples.
+Here are five examples:

-The QGS can also offer anywhere from 16 to 460 ACFM, ensuring you can get as little or as much air as you need to flow through the unit at a given time, whether an application demands a restricted or high-volume airflow.
+The QGS can also offer anywhere from 16 to 460 actual cubic feet per minute (ACFM), ensuring you can get as little or as much air as you need to flow through the unit at a given time, whether an application demands a restricted or high-volume airflow.
 QGS series air compressors are designed for 100% duty cycles.

-The QGS line of air compressors are good for manufacturing processes that require a regulated, steady airflow on a constant basis, such as electronics productions.
+The QGS line of air compressors is good for manufacturing processes that require a regulated, steady airflow on a constant basis, such as electronics productions.
 In a factory where televisions and stereo components are manufactured, the QGS can be used to power the pneumatic machines and tools used to fasten parts together, from the delicate internal pieces to the sleek outer-enclosures.

 QGS compressors can also be used to power the air-tools used in the construction of certain computer products and peripheral devices.
 The QGS rotary screw air compressor can be relied on for lengthy duty cycles above and beyond those required at most electronics plants.

 QGD compressors can also be used to finish the surfaces of furnishings that need to be sanded or painted prior to shipment.
-With a QGD rotary screw air compressor, you could achieve smooth surfaces and even coats of paint and finish, all thanks to the constant air flow.
+With a QGD rotary screw air compressor, you could achieve smooth surfaces and even coats of paint and finish, all thanks to the constant airflow.

 QSI rotary screw air compressors are large units built for long-lasting performance in some of the most demanding environments.
 Made for Power$ync, the QSI offers variable capacity control that allows users to employ the machine for a variety of uses.
 As far as airflow and intensity are concerned, the QSI offers 220-1500 ACFM and 100-150 psig, giving you a vast range of flow options and sufficient capacity for multiple, simultaneous end-point applications.
 QSIs are optimal for pressing plants and other intensive work facilities.

 QSI air compressors are perfect at bottling plants where liquefied glass is molded into shape with cavity molds and other tools.
 As a set of bottles are moved single file along a conveyor belt, the QSI will power the conveyor system itself with precise timing.
 The QSI will also power the bottling, capping and labeling tools that turn empty bottles into products ready for the supermarket.

 QSI compressors can also be used to drive the robot arms and machinery that file bottles into carts of six and eight.
 Many of these same processes are accomplished with the QSI at factories where canned goods are packaged in vast quantities.

 With actual cubic feet per minute in the range of 70.8 to 141.3, the QGDV is ideal for a multitude of pneumatic applications, including some of the heaviest and lightest operations.
 The QGDV also offers 125 psig, making it possible to power multiple tools and pneumatic devices simultaneously.

 The air power makes it possible for automakers to easily assemble heavy vehicle parts that would otherwise be labor-intensive and require massive amounts of manpower.
 The QGDV also powers the various pneumatic tools that workers along the assembly line use to fasten car parts together.

 QGDV compressors are also responsible for some of the processes that turn vehicle bodies into the sleek, freshly painted cars and vans that you find on new auto lots.
-The QGDV supports maximum duty cycles that make it possible to get shiny, blemish-free paint jobs on large and small vehicle alike.
+The QGDV supports maximum duty cycles that make it possible to get shiny, blemish-free paint jobs on large and small vehicles alike.

-QGV rotary screw air compressors are big and powerful units that offer between 40 and 200 horsepower, making these compressors ideal for intense applications that necessitate constant air flow.
+QGV rotary screw air compressors are big and powerful units that offer between 40 and 200 horsepower, making these compressors ideal for intense applications that necessitate constant airflow.
 The QGV offers between 180 and 998 ACFM, allowing users to regulate the flow of air to various levels of density.
 If you need high volumes of air per second, the QGV will deliver.

-The QGV line of air compressors can be used to power multiple processes at once at factories in a range of industries.
+The QGV line of air compressors can power multiple processes at once at factories in a range of industries.
 At plants where furnishings and fixtures are manufactured, the QGV can move parts along the conveyor belt for firm and sensitive air-powered applications.
 At factories where automobiles are assembled, the QGV can power all the heavy-lifting devices and also the various pneumatic wrenches, sanders and sprayers along the production line.

 QGV compressors are a wise investment for any company that manufactures products in vast quantities, including packaged consumer goods and over-the-counter household items.
 The QGV is even ideal for weapons manufacturers in the private and government sectors.